sief22/Aquarium-Test/README.md

-# Aquarium-Test
+# Aquarium-Project
-Practice building a website with HTML and CSS by making a fake aquarium site.
+Build a mock aquarium site using HTML, CSS & Javascript as I learn them.
+As I learn new elements, I will make additions to the site.